 - no need to take off the lid to scoop out used litter

-- leave your hands free to scoop litter by anchoring bag to the litter box
+- leave your hands free to scoop litter by anchoring the bag to the litter box

 - comes with a filter for added odor-control